dianping/cat/lib/python/README.md

 Sometimes you may want to enable the debug log.

-Note the logs will be outputted to `console`.
+Note the logs will be output to `console`.

 ```python
 cat.init("appkey", debug=True)